gruberjl/miner/README.md

 # miner
-mine data and sync with datastores wuch as hubspot
+mine data and sync with datastores such as hubspot